ChenZhu-Xie/postgraduate_courses/README.md

 [![Labview Project Documentation.pdf](https://raw.githubusercontent.com/ChenZhu-Xie/postgraduate_courses/master/img/Labview_Project_-_Fiber_Optic_Inspection_←_LabView.png)](https://github.com/ChenZhu-Xie/postgraduate_courses/blob/master/3__2.2__Engineering_Course/3__2.3__Labview__1.0_year/%E8%99%9A%E6%8B%9F%E4%BB%AA%E5%99%A82021%E8%AF%BE%E8%AE%BE_%E9%80%89%E9%A2%98%E4%B8%80_%E8%B0%A2%E5%B0%98%E7%AB%B9/%E5%90%84%20VI%20%E7%9A%84%20%E8%AF%B4%E6%98%8E%E6%96%87%E6%A1%A3.pdf "Labview Project Documentation.pdf")

 ## Description
-* Personal creations and competitions during postgraduate studies; Roommate courses; Off campus internships and volunteer courses
+* Personal courses, creations, workflows, and works related to science and technology during the master's degree period
     * 「Important content」is placed as「files」in the「primary directory」
     * The「detailed information」of「the file」is placed in the form of「a folder」in the「secondary directory」with「the same serial number」as「the file」